mattkgross/PrincPaper/Writeup.md

 Upon the evaluation of the predicate, the correct resulting path is selected and then put in queue for compilation.
 The other path is discarded.
 In this case, we see an example of non-strict evaluation in that the unused path is discarded regardless of correctness or value.
 Only the correct path is then evaluated during compilation.

 In terms of scoping, this implementation would adhear to the scopes of namespace, class, and block.
 There is even the possibility this could extend to wherever c++ permits braces.
 It would be expected that static_if would adhere to similar scoping as static_assert.
+This scoping is significant in gaurenteeing the evaluation of static_if during compile time.

 **Community Response**